TheCodeDaniel/flutter_gpt/README.md

 ## Getting Started

+## Big appreciation to @iampawan for his package "Flutter-ChatGPT"

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: